Colleen Gara/Getty Images

 Since 1995, millions of people have visited Yellowstone National Park annually without incident.
-People are more likely to be injured by bison, bear, elk or moose in Yellowstone than wolves.
+Visitors are far more likely to be injured by bison, bear, elk or moose than wolves.

 Comparing the Risks